nknorg/nkn/README.md

 ## Contributing

+**Can I submit a bug, suggestion or feature request?**

+Yes.
+Please open an issue for that.

-Can I contribute patches to NKN project?
+**Can I contribute patches to NKN project?**

-Yes!
-Please open a pull request with signed-off commits.
-We appreciate your help!
+Yes, we appreciate your help!
+To make contributions, please fork the repo, push your changes to the forked repo with signed-off commits, and open a pull request here.

 Please follow our [Golang Style Guide](https://github.com/nknorg/nkn/wiki/NKN-Golang-Style-Guide) for coding style.

 Please sign off your commit.
-If you don't sign off your patches, we will not accept them.
-This means adding a line that says "Signed-off-by: Name <email>" at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source patch.
-This can be done automatically by adding -s when
+This means adding a line "Signed-off-by: Name
+<email>" at the end of each commit, indicating that you wrote the code and have
+the right to pass it on as an open source patch.
+This can be done automatically by adding -s when committing:
-committing:

 ```shell
 git commit -s